robert-mcdermott/EyerisAI/README.md

 ### Home Security Monitoring

-In this example, I captured myself entering my office (wearing a headlamp to obscure my face like).
+In this example, I captured myself entering my office (wearing a headlamp to obscure my face).
 I provided a prompt to the AI telling it that it was a security camera and it was to watch for and alert when it detected any activity while I was out of town:

 ![home-security-image](images/home-security_large.gif)

 The email alert that it send me in response to detecting a potential intruder:

 ![home-secuirty-alert](images/home-secuirty-alert.png)

+## Hardware and Setup used for testing and development

+For the development and testing of this system I'm using the following setup:

+- Apple M4 Mac Mini, 16GB RAM (base model)
+- Logitech C920 HD Pro Webcam
+- Ollama 0.5.11
+- Moondream2 local LLM
+- LiteLLM Proxy (**\*optional\***, not need if only using local models via Ollama)

+The above setup will run complexly locally.
+I also tested integrating with OpenAI models (gpt4o) via Azure AI, and Anthropic (Claude 3.5 Sonnet) via Amazon AWS Bedrock.
+Both the OpenAI and Anthropic models were accessed via LiteLLM proxy running locally.
+See my article on how to setup LiteLLM if interested: [Centralizing Multiple AI Services with LiteLLM Proxy](https://robert-mcdermott.medium.com/centralizing-multi-vendor-llm-services-with-litellm-9874563f3062)

+If you are going to run a private LLM like Moondream locally, a GPU is recommended, but not required.
+Moondream is only 1.8B parameters and requires only 4.5GB to run, so it will technically run without a GPU, but it will take it a minute (guess) to process a detection using just the CPU.
+If you are using an OpenAI compatible API located remotely, then a GPU is not used, so even a very low powered system (IOT device?) can be used as an EyerisAI camera node and function well.

 ## Install